Suke-go/WISSpectrrum/README.md

 - `requests package missing`: install inside the venv (`pip install requests`).
 - `pypdf import error`: install `pypdf` or `PyPDF2`.
 - Large PDFs causing timeouts: raise `--grobid-timeout` and consider `docker run` with `-m` to allocate more RAM.

+### 6. Known gaps / roadmap
+- `call_openai` still aborts on repeated HTTP 429/5xx responses; an exponential backoff + jitter retry layer is planned but not yet implemented.
+- Structured job logging (`processing_jobs` table, per-request token accounting) is deferred; check stderr output for now when diagnosing failures.
+- Embedding caches are in-memory only—consider persisting section hashes if you process very large corpora and want to skip recomputation between runs.

 ---